 Dynamic Mechanical Analysis on polymers (DMA)

-- Mathematical modelling in Matlab
+- Mathematical modelling in Matlab and R

 - Imaging software ImageJ, SPIP™, Adobe Illustrator, ChemDraw